maniaplanet/documentation/maniascript/tuto/your-first-script.md

     if (Scores.existskey(0)) LeadId = Scores[0].User.Id;
 ```

-The Id of the lead player is also reseted as the match hasn't started yet.
+The Id of the lead player is also reset as the match hasn't started yet.

 ```c++
     declare CurrentPointLimit = S_PointLimit;